snoozleEmily/shop_shop_manager/README.md

 [WIP]

 # Shop Shop Manager Game

 It's a turn-based management game created with [Pygame](https://github.com/pygame/pygame).

 ## What is it about?

-You are the owner of a shop in a fantasy world.
-Try to avoid bankruptcy by making tough deals for a few pennies or capitalizing on lucrative trades to build your fortune.
-While managing your shop, handle a variety of items and clients, and trade with other merchants.
+Manage a shop in a fantasy world.
+Avoid bankruptcy by balancing your budget, negotiating deals, capitalizing on trades, and handling various items and clients.
+Trade with other merchants to build your fortune in a dynamic economy.

 ## Gameplay